DaseinPhaos/alter-intro-std-rs/text/hash-readme.md

 The trait requires the above two methods to be implemented. `write` writes some input into the `Hasher`.
 Such writing can be accumulated, until a `finish` is invoked, yielding the final hashed value of the preceding data stream, as a `u64`.

-With the `write` method defined, the trait provides implementations for writing numeric type datas:
+With the `write` method defined, the trait provides implementations for writing numeric type data:

 ```ignore
 pub trait Hasher {